proinsias/proinsias.github.io/_posts/2017/2017-04-07-Spark-Select-all-and-add-a-new-column.md

 ---
 layout: single
-title: "(TIL) Spark: Select all and add a new column"
+title: "Spark: Select all and add a new column"
 date: 2017-04-07 13:57
 modified: 2017-04-07 13:57
 categories: til